Checking out Curaçao: Pretty as a Postcard

 Inviting with reliably sunny skies, the perennially popular vacation getaway is a short three-hour flight from Miami.
 American Airlines will add a third daily flight from Miami on December 19 and JetBlue added Tuesday flights from New York’s JFK Airport through September 4 in addition to flights on Monday, Wednesday and Saturday.
 To speed up arrival through the Hato International Airport, visitors can complete the entry card in advance.

-“The new and additional flights will bring more connectivity to the island allowing travelers to customize their trip to their needs, “said Gianina Atalita, sales and marketing coordinator, Curaçao Tourist Board in North America, “additional flights mean additional seats as we aim to increase our arrivals from the North American market which will lead to economic growth for the island.“
+“The new and additional flights will bring more connectivity to the island allowing travelers to customize their trip to their needs, “said Gianina Atalita, Destination Manager at Curaçao Tourist Board, “additional flights mean additional seats as we aim to increase our arrivals from the North American market which will lead to economic growth for the island.“

 The island hits the beach bullseye with 37 sandy strands rimming the coastline.
 On the west coast, Playa Kenepa is really two beaches; Kenepa Grandi or Grote Knip is the bigger beach and Kenepa Chiki or Klein Knip is the smaller one.
 One road leads to both where you can bring your own cooler and sample crunchy munchies called pastechi sold by the snack vendors at the entrance.
 Klein Knip is the go-to for snorkeling while Grote Knip is the better beach for drawing your own line in the sand.
 Halfway between the two is a lookout where Selfies reign supreme and cliff divers test their skills.